Terrick Terrick National Park . Terricks . Mitiamo Rock . Patho West NCR . Indigenous grasslands . Terrick Terrick East . The Meadows

 Friends of the Terrick Terrick National Park organise an annual weekend of activities each year.

 The Friends group wishes to work with Parks Victoria to enhance visitor satisfaction and to publicise this Park.
-Contributions during 2011 included building footpaths to the toilets, removing a makeshift shanty, removing some Wheel Cactus and planting indigenous shrubs around both the toilets and near the Davies homestead.
+Contributions have included building footpaths to the toilets, erecting a notice board at the Davies homestead site, updating material on display boards, removing barbed wire from fences, removing a makeshift shanty, removing some Wheel Cactus and planting indigenous shrubs around both the toilets and near the Davies homestead.

-Friends of Terrick Terrick National Park is a member of the Loddon Plains Landcare Network.
+Friends of Terrick Terrick National Park Incorporated is a member of the Loddon Plains Landcare Network and of the Farm Tree and Landcare Association.
 Several other national parks and reserves are also supported by Friends groups.

 The following was written for this site by Chris Coleborn, the first secretary of Friends of Terrick Terrick National Park, when the group formed about seven years ago.